Trying to improve social media engagement? Eye-catching visuals will help to stand out from the crowd on social media.

 Your social media plan

 The social media plan is about how you’ll get there.
-These are the steps:
+These are the basic steps to help you boost engagement:

 - Create accounts